tsmatz/minecraft-rl-example/Readme.md

 </blockquote>

 When you start above training code, you will see 84 x 84 Minecraft's screen running.
 This frame pixels are used by agent to learn.<br>
-This frame size (84 x 84 x n) is supported for rllib built-in convolutional network (ConvNet), then no custom model is needed in this code.
-(Otherwise, create your own model and configure the custom model in this task.)<br>
+This frame size (84 x 84 x channel size) is supported for rllib built-in convolutional network (ConvNet), and no custom model is then needed in this code.
+(Otherwise, create your own model and configure to use the custom model.)<br>
-See the source code ([visionnet.py](https://github.com/ray-project/ray/blob/master/rllib/models/tf/visionnet.py)) for the built-in convolutions used in this training.
+See the source code ([visionnet.py](https://github.com/ray-project/ray/blob/master/rllib/models/tf/visionnet.py)) for the RLlib built-in convolutions.

+This training will take a day and a half long for completion, when running on GPU.

 > Note : You can also run training on multiple workers in Ray cluster to speed up training.
 In this case, each workers in a cluster should be configured to use a virtual monitor, because it will run as a batch in backgroud.<br>
 > Using [Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/), you can quickly configure cluster (multiple workers) with built-in RL estimator.